+KSN mandates adherence to the American Psychological Association (APA) format for all formal papers, with the definitive guide being the Publication Manual of the American Psychological Association (7th ed.) by the American Psychological Association, based in Washington, DC.
 KSN requires the use of the American Psychological Association (APA) format for all formal papers.
-The final authority is the American Psychological Association (2020).
+The final authority is the American Psychological Association.
 Publication manual of the American Psychological Association (7th ed.).
 Washington, DC: American Psychological Association.
 Failure to use APA format, including appropriate spelling, grammar, syntax, and punctuation, may result in return of the student's paper without grading and/or with penalties as described in individual course syllabi.
 Students with writing difficulties are encouraged to download Grammarly, a writing assistance tool.